 Out and about

-- Use the campus escort service.
-Patrol members will escort students between campus locations from 5 p.m. to 2 a.m. nightly on school nights.
+- Use the free campus escort service.
+Patrol members will escort students between campus locations at any hour.
 Call 330-972-7263 to request the service.

-- If you feel threatened or if you want to report something suspicious, use one of the 230 emergency phones on campus.
+- If you feel threatened or if you want to report something suspicious, use one of the over 350 emergency phones on campus.
 The phones, distinguished by their blue lights, connect directly to the UA police dispatcher at all hours.

 - Program the University's emergency line into your cell phone: 330-972-2911.
 Or call 9-1-1.

 - Notify the UAPD if you notice anything suspicious or unusual.
 Call the department at 330-972-2911 (or 9-1-1 in an emergency) at any hour.
-"It's amazing how often small tips from everyday people add up to something we can use," said University Police Chief Paul Callahan.
+"It's amazing how often small tips from everyday people add up to something we can use," said University Police Chief Jim Weber.
 "Students should not be shy about calling.
 We value every call."

 - Always lock your door; even when you’re sleeping or just going down the hall.

 - Do not allow strangers to enter your room or your complex.
-Do not open your door unless you can identify the person seeking entry.
+Do not open your door unless you know the person seeking entry.

-- Do not prop any exterior doors open to allow unescorted visitors into the residence hall (pizza delivery, friends, etc.).
+- Do not prop any exterior doors open to allow unescorted visitors into the residence hall.

 - Report lost or stolen residence hall keys immediately to your residence hall staff.